 Now all that’s left to do is walk away and wait for it to do its thaaaang.
 It took about 25 minutes for the milk to come to the correct temperature.
 I was alerted by a tone from the IP.

 To assure my milk attained the correct temperature I checked it with my *Instant Read Thermometer.
 This is the same thermometer I use when I’m making stove-top yogurt too.
 A quick check tells me I’m good to go.

 But we can’t add the starter yet!
 The milk is hot & will kill the starter, keeping it from turning your warmed milk into yogurt.

 If you remove your Instant Pot container & place it on the counter, this cooling-down step takes about an hour.
-You can speed it up by setting the container into a large bowl of ice water.
+But you can speed it up by setting the container into a large bowl of ice water.

 During the cooling down period a skin has probably formed over your milk.
 Some people stir it back in but I find it never fully disappears.
 So I like to remove it at this time.

 Now that your milk is a safe temperature it’s time to add your starter, which is simply yogurt with live active cultures.
 I’ll stir in around 1/4 cup of active-culture yogurt starter until it’s fully incorporated.